Billionaire Branson soars to space aboard Virgin Galactic flight | Technology

 HIGH-COST TICKETS Virgin Galactic has said it plans at least two further test flights of the spaceplane in the months ahead before beginning regular commercial operation in 2022.
 One of those flights will carry four Italian astronauts-in-training, according to company CEO Michael Colglazier.

-He said 600 wealthy would-be citizen astronauts have also booked reservations, priced at around $250,000 per ticket for the exhilaration of supersonic flight, weightlessness and the spectacle of spaceflight.
-Branson has said he aims ultimately to lower the price to around $40,000 per seat as the company ramps up service, achieving greater economies of scale.
+He said 600 wealthy would-be citizen astronauts have also booked reservations, priced at about $250,000 per ticket for the exhilaration of supersonic flight, weightlessness, and the spectacle of spaceflight.
+Branson has said he aims ultimately to lower the price to about $40,000 per seat as the company ramps up service, achieving greater economies of scale.
 Colglazier said he envisions eventually building a large enough fleet to accommodate roughly 400 flights annually at the spaceport.

-The Swiss-based investment bank UBS has estimated the potential value of the space tourism market reaching $3 billion annually by 2030.
+The Swiss-based investment bank UBS has estimated the potential value of the space tourism market to reach $3 billion annually by 2030.
 Proving rocket travel safe for the public is key.

 However, U.S. space agency NASA and the U.S. Air Force both define an astronaut as anyone who has flown higher than 50 miles (80 km).
 A third player in the space tourism sector, Musk's SpaceX, plans to send its first all-civilian crew (without Musk) into orbit in September, after having already launched numerous cargo payloads and astronauts to the International Space Station for NASA.